Mircea-MMXXI/azapy/docs/SD_th_doc.md

 # SD optimal portfolio <a name="TOP">

-SD stands for *Standard Deviation* (volatility).
+SD stands for *Standard Deviation* (volatility) and it will play the role of dispersion measure.
 In many respects SD and MV optimal portfolios are equivalent.
 However, the SD leads to the original expression of Sharpe ratio introduced by William Forsyth Sharpe as a measure for risk-adjusted investment performance.